m13253/riscade/doc/instructions.md

 They are encoded into 4-bit binary.
 So `r0` is `0000` and `pc` is `1111`.

+When the system is powered on, all registers except `s2` is set to 0, while `s2` is set to `0xff`.

 ## Memory

-Memory can be at most 64 KiB of RAM.
+Memory can be at most 64 KiB of linear memory space.
 Memory is segmented into segments of 256 bytes.

+Either ROM or RAM can be mapped into each segment of linear memory.

+The boot initialization code must be put into address starting from `ff:00`.

 ## Flag